 Add a few pinches of salt and pepper, the garlic, dashi and chicken stock.
 Once mixed add the unsalted butter and a handful of spring onions.
 Now add the soy sauce and sesame oil while continuing to combine the ingredients together.
 Leave to cook for a few more minutes before serving with a sprinkle of spring onions as a garnish topping.

 I have baked these delicious chocolate brownies countless times using an old recipe my mum shared with me many years ago.
-I’ve even enjoyed them with many a friend or two and colleagues & customers alike.
-I often bake these delicious brownies for customers when I’m delivering SharePoint workshops or deployments, hence they have since become known as SharePoint Brownies!
-Many have asked for me to share recipe, so here it is…
+I’ve even enjoyed them with many a friend, colleagues & customers alike.
+I often bake these delicious brownies for customers when I’m delivering SharePoint and Microsoft 365 workshops or deployments, hence they have since become known as SharePoint Brownies or Microsoft 365 Brownies or simply the mum’s delicious brownies!
+Many have asked for me to share the recipe, so here it is…

 Delicious Brownie Recipe